by David Deanshaw

 ‘No I don’t think so.
 They only think of the future, not the past.’

-At that moment, he leaned forward with his elbows on his knees.
-There engraved on the bench were the words, ’in loving memory of Amy.’
-She had been sitting on his shoulder the whole time,
+At that moment, he leaned forward placing his elbows on his knees.
+Now, I could see, behind his back, engraved on the bench were the words, ’in loving memory of Amy.’
+She had been “sitting on his shoulder” the whole time,

-‘Not much I don’t know what to do without her.’
+‘Not really I don’t know what to do without her.’

 ‘You were obviously very much in love.’